-Sauber is another team that has a lot of history in Formula One.
+Sauber are another team that have a lot of history in Formula One.
 Peter Sauber began to work on sports cars back in the 1970s but only entered Formula One from 1993 onwards.

 Like most new teams, they had a rocky start, with more retirements than finishes.
 But then, in 1995, German driver Heinz-Harald Frentzen scored a maiden podium in Italy.